null

 While the natural cocoa powder is different from the Dutch process powder, it doesn’t necessary mean that one is better than the other.
 They can be used interchangeably depending on one’s preference for flavor and texture.
 Here is an interesting video [5] on the difference between natural and Dutch process cocoa powder if you want to know more about the differences.

-Cocoa to Chocolate
+Cocoa fruit to Chocolate

 bulk dark chocolates

 Cocoa liquor and cocoa butter are the key parts of chocolates making.
-Different varieties of chocolates can be made using different ingredients such as basic dark chocolate, which is the combination of chocolate liquor, cocoa butter, and sugar.
+Different varieties of chocolates can be made using different ingredients such as basic good dark chocolate, which is the combination of chocolate liquor, cocoa butter, and sugar.
 Milk chocolates has ingredients such as cocoa liquor, milk powder, sugar, and cocoa butter.
 White chocolate is a blend of cocoa butter, sugar, and milk powder.
 Vanilla and vanilla essence is added to enhance the flavor and to smooth flavors in all types of chocolates.

 All ingredients are measured as per recipe and are blended into a homogeneous chocolate dough.
 The chocolate dough is then refined between rollers to form a fine chocolate mass smoothing out the texture and rounded sugar crystals.
 After this grinding and mixing of the chocolate dough, the chocolate is put into large tanks with big rollers called Conches.